 I answer questions such as how did passionate consumers such as bloggers change the fashion market, how did a transformative brand such as Tesla create opportunities in the electric car market, and how did technology change the way aesthetic markets such as music work.
 I use a mix of qualitative approaches such as interviewing, ethnography, and historical analysis, combined with theories from management and sociology.
 My current research projects examine markets such as coffee, tattoos, sneakers, fashion, music, as well as social impact projects in Brazil and India.

-I have received close to 400 000$ in funding from Canadian granting agencies.
+I have received more than 400 000$ in funding from Canadian granting agencies.
 I am an ad-hoc reviewer for a number of journals, including the Journal of Consumer Research, a mentor at the CCT and ACR conferences, a supervisor and committee member for master and doctoral students, and an instructor at JMSB where I teach digital marketing.